JavierSegoviaCordoba/semver-gradle-plugin/README.md

 ./gradlew pushSemverTag "-Psemver.stage=alpha"
 ```

-### Set versions without timestamp on dirty repositories
+### Set versions without `DIRTY` suffix on dirty repositories

-By default, if the repository status is not clean, the version shows the timestamp but that can be
+By default, if the repository status is not clean, the version shows the suffix `DIRTY` but that can
-avoided by setting the Gradle property `semver.checkClean`.
+be avoided by setting the Gradle property `semver.checkClean`.

 For example, if the last tag is `1.0.0`, there are 23 commits between that tag and the last commit
 and the repo is not clean: